Generic selectors

 Photo by Icon Sport

 For example, Napoli is a one-club city, with no local derby to contest in the league, however games versus Inter Milan, AC Milan, Roma, Lazio, and Juventus have seen their fans grow a hatred for all of the rival clubs fans they face.
-This type of rivalries have been heightened over the past few years after fighting has broken out between fans after games, resulting in injuries and even deaths.
+This type of rivalry has been heightened over the past few years after fighting has broken out between fans after games, resulting in injuries and even deaths.

-Despite all these rivalries, the Derby d'Italia, ‘the Derby of Italy' is contested between clubs in different cities: Inter (Milan) and Juventus (Turin).
-This is a competitive rivalry, and probably Italy's most intense.
+Despite all these rivalries, the Derby d'Italia, ‘the Derby of Italy', is contested between clubs in different cities: Inter (Milan) and Juventus (Turin).
+This is a competitive rivalry and probably Italy's most intense.